scottzhang-pro/play_go/notes/module.md

 > You can have v1, v2, v3 in same module, but can't with v1.1 and v1.2

-To konw what new changes in new version, type `go doc rsc.io/quote/v3`.
+To know what new changes in new version, type `go doc rsc.io/quote/v3`.

 Remove no need module: